rtulke/rproxy/README.md

 # rproxy
-rproxy - a very small and fast webproxy written in c
+rproxy - a very small and fast webproxy written in C

 ## Parameter